What is agammaglobulinemia in dogs?

 Differential diagnosis

-Because the symptoms of agammaglobulinemia can be nonspecific, it is important to rule out other possible diseases.
+Because the symptoms of agammaglobulinemia can be nonspecific, it is important to rule out other possible conditions.
 These include autoimmune diseases or infectious diseases, which can also cause similar symptoms.
 A thorough differential diagnosis is essential to ensure the best possible treatment.

 Treatment options